Identify risk factors and warning signs for suicide

 Allow yourself to recharge.
 Take personal time off and make time for relaxation with friends and family members.

 Learn to say “no” to requests that interfere with personal or relaxation time.
 Many physicians have difficulty turning down requests from work and the community.
-Sometimes saying no is the best medical care for both the patient and the doctor.
+Sometimes saying “no” is the best medical care for both the patient and the physician.

 Learn to recognize signs of stress, depression, and burnout in yourself.